robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 ## How does any of this help us?

-Recall the second band-aid solution that we proposed to our problem: pass into `parse_log_file` a string describing the processing action that we want to perform, and then use a big if-statement inside `parse_log_file` to pick out and execute the logic that corresponds to this string.
+Recall the second band-aid solution that we proposed to our problem: pass `parse_log_file` a string describing the processing action that we want to perform, and then use a big if-statement inside `parse_log_file` to pick out and execute the logic that corresponds to this string.

 This solution was OK, but how about we skip out the middleman?
 Instead of passing in a string that tells our function which logic to run, how about we pass in the logic itself in the form of a `Proc`?